fuerbringer/fuerbringer.info/pages/index.md

 [NixOS](https://nixos.org) has been most enjoyable out of all of my experiences with GNU/Linux-based operating systems.
 Thus it's what I use nowdays.

-You can learn more about my computing environment here (TODO).

 ## Other online presences

 An assorted and incomplete list of accounts I have.